Reverse OTP: free authentication with SMS

 A French fintech startup has adopted a new approach to two-factor authentication.
 It has found a solution that enables it to invert its authentication system by acting as a receiver of OTP codes, thus eliminating the need to send SMS.

-In practice, the startup rents out a Mobile Virtual Number to receive SMS.
-Its users themselves send a SMS generated in-app, to validate a transaction.
+In practice, the startup rents out a Mobile Virtual Number to receive SMS messages.
+Its users themselves send an in-app-generated SMS to validate a transaction.
 This OTP is generated by the customer directly in the app, to be sent to the Virtual Mobile Number (NVM).
-As soon as SMS is received, the app matches the generated OTP with the user's phone number and validates the transaction.
+On receipt of this SMS, the app matches the generated OTP with the user's phone number and validates the transaction.

-This avoids sending a SMS MT (Mobile Terminated) and waiting for a code sent by the customer on an NVM dedicated to receiving SMS MO (Mobile Originated).
-In short, instead of sending a SMS OTP to your customer, your customer sends a SMS OTP to a virtual phone number.
-No more SMS OTP sent by the application, but a very reliable number validation nonetheless.
+This mechanism avoids the need to send an SMS MT (Mobile Terminated) and wait for a code sent by the customer on an NVM dedicated to receiving SMS MO (Mobile Originated).
+In short, instead of sending an OTP SMS to your customer, your customer sends an OTP SMS to a virtual phone number.
+No more OTP SMS sent by the application, but a very reliable number validation nonetheless.
 The only cost associated with this authentication system is the rental of a Mobile Virtual Number.

 What is an NVM?